isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 **I want to use R and Bioconductor packages to work with the TCGA data.
 How can I do that?**

 You can run RStudio locally or deploy a dockerized version on a Google Compute Engine VM.
-You can find some great examples to get you started in our examples-R_ repository on github, and also in the documentation from the Google Genomics workshop_ at BioConductor 2015.
+You can find some great examples to get you started in our examples-R_ repository on GitHub, and also in the documentation from the Google Genomics workshop_ at BioConductor 2015.

 .. _examples-R: https://github.com/isb-cgc/examples-R